Start Here

 Having walked in the abuse victims’ shoes, I grasp the heartache.
 The danger of keeping your abuse a secret—the anguish of living in fear and the burden of guilt and shame.

-I kept the abuse a secret or skeletons hidden in the closet for years.
+I kept the abuse a secret and the skeletons hidden in the closet for years.
 But the painful memories resurfaced after an encounter with an abusive, estranged husband on a dating website.

 Afterward, I mustered up the courage to create a writing blog to reflect on childhood abuse and trauma.
 Often referred to as breaking the silence.